project-oak/arcsjs-chromium/README.md

 ```

 This will modify the `state.searchFilter` field when the user updates the
-textfield, trigerring the particle to be re-rendered.
+textfield, triggering the particle to be re-rendered.
 We can update
 the `decorator` and `filter` function to use this new state field.

 ```